-You’ve ever gotten a mysterious email from “Google Search Console” that looks something like this
+You’ve ever gotten a mysterious email from “Google Search Console” that looks like some sort of weird email marketing?

 You’re probably wondering, what is this email?
 How do I fix these errors?
 Does this impact my ranking in Google?
 Those are loaded questions, but we can answer them for you.
 To get started, let me give you a brief introduction to the Google Search Console.